Had an issue with

 1. Warranty & Product Defect Issues

-Delays in repair coordination between Sony, contractors and repair centres are frequently mentioned.
+Delays in repair coordination between Sony, contractors and repair centres are often mentioned.

 2. Online Store Pricing & Order Problems